 The project is a mix of training sessions, discussion, presentations from influential women in unions and politics, plus a day of work placement with union organisers.

-Registrations for the 2018 Anna Stewart Memorial Project are now open.
+Registrations for the 2018 Anna Stewart Memorial Project are now full.

 The 2018 Anna Stewart Memorial Project runs from Monday 15 October to Friday 19 October.